Kadri Pärnamets News

 Pärnamets’ work has been shown internationally at Ferrin Contemporary, (North Adams, MA), the Estonian Museum of Applied Art and Design, (Tallinn, Estonia), and at the International Tea Trade Expo, (Shanghai, China).
 Since 1996, she has participated in symposiums in Latvia, Lithuania, Estonia, Switzerland, USA, Norway, and Hungary.
 In Pärnamets graduated from the Art Institute of Tallinn, Estonia in 1994 with a BA/MFA in Ceramics.
 Dividing her time between Estonia and USA, her primary studio is the USA at Project Art in Cummington, MA.
 She is represented by Ferrin Contemporary.

-Posted by Becky Waterhouse in Blog, News
+Posted by AxelJ in Blog, News

 Peripheries: EDGES